osvaldobeato/Active-Directory-Attack-Detection-Investigation/README.md

 - Accurate log collection is essential for identifying authentication attacks and reconstructing attacker activity.
 - Attack simulation is valuable for validating detections and identifying monitoring gaps.
 - Troubleshooting infrastructure and security tooling is a normal part of defensive security operations and strengthens investigative skills.

----

-## Conclusion

-This project demonstrates the ability to build and secure an enterprise Active Directory environment, simulate authentication attacks, investigate Windows security events, validate SIEM detections, and document findings using a structured SOC investigation workflow.
-The experience strengthened practical skills in Windows administration, attack simulation, log analysis, and detection engineering within a realistic enterprise lab.